Mario Alexandre · March 26, 2026 · token-savings prompt-engineering llm-costs

 The Real Cost of Unstructured Prompts (It's Not What You Think)

-Most people think bad prompts waste money because the model gives you a wrong answer and you have to retry.
-That's true, but it's not where most of the waste comes from.
+Most people think bad prompts waste money because the model gives the wrong answer and you have to try again.
+That is true.
+But it is not where most of the waste comes from.

 The real cost is the clarification loop.
-When you send an unstructured prompt, the model has to figure out what you actually want.
-And when it's not sure — which is most of the time — it asks.
+When you send an unstructured prompt, the model has to figure out what you want.
+When it is not sure, it asks.
 You answer.
 It asks again.
 You answer again.
-By the time you get a useful response, you've burned 4 exchanges when you needed 1.
+By the time you get a useful reply, you have used 4 exchanges when you only needed 1.

 I measured this exactly.
-Over 7 days, 21,194 prompts, I tracked every single response.
-My exchange rate before fixing this was 4.2 assistant responses per user prompt.
-That extra 3.2 responses per prompt is pure waste — it's the model asking questions instead of doing work.
+Over 7 days, across 21,194 prompts, I tracked every response.
+My exchange rate before fixing anything was 4.2 assistant responses per user prompt.
+That extra 3.2 responses per prompt is pure waste.
+It is the model asking questions instead of doing work.

 Where the Money Actually Goes

-Let me break down where tokens go in an unstructured workflow.
-When you send something like "make the login faster", the model has to infer:
+Here is where tokens go in an unstructured workflow.
+When you send something like "make the login faster", the model has to figure out:

 Who am I talking to?
-What's their stack?
-What does "faster" mean — 100ms?
+What is their stack?
+What does "faster" mean: 100ms?
 1 second?
-What are the constraints — can I change the DB schema?
+What are the constraints: can I change the DB schema?
 Can I add a cache?
-What format should I respond in — code diff, explanation, plan?
-And finally, what is actually being asked?
+What format should I use: a code diff, an explanation, a plan?
+And: what is actually being asked?

-That's 6 questions the model has to answer before it can help you.
-If it answers any of them wrong, you're back to square one.
+That is 6 questions the model must answer before it can help you.
+If it gets any one wrong, you start over.
 Most unstructured prompts leave all 6 open.

 sinc-LLM — 6-band signal decomposition